 “The Sun is politically free.
 It will not automatically support or censure any party or any Government.
 It is an independent paper designed to serve and inform all those whose lives are changing, improving, expanding in these hurrying years.”

 On 15th November 1969, the newspaper was acquired by Rupert Murdoch, following an unsuccessful bid by Robert Maxwell.
 Two days after purchasing the paper, Murdoch re-launched the Sun in tabloid format.
 He also installed the Sun as the sister paper to the News of the World, which was printed on Sundays.
-The two newspapers have maintained this link to the present day and they are both still owned by the News Corporation Group under Rupert Murdoch.
-At this time, the Sun’s layout and use of colour copied its rival the Daily Mirror, with a red and white masthead and change in format.
-The first glamour model appeared on page 3 on 17th November 1970, along with other taboo features that sparked reactions of distaste in parliament.
+The two newspapers maintained their link up until the closure of the News of the World in 2011, and remained owned by the News Corporation Group under Rupert Murdoch until this time.

+In 1978, the Sun switched allegiance to the Conservative Party under Margaret Thatcher.
+This was a sensational move for the newspaper given its old background as the Daily Herald.
 It continued to support the Conservative Party under John Major and on the day of the General Election (9th April 1992) the front page of the Sun featured the headline:

-“If Kinnock wins today will the last person to leave Britain please turn out the lights”.
+“If Kinnock wins today will the last person to leave Britain please turn out the lights.”

 The Sun’s campaign is widely credited with helping John Major to win the election and thus on 11th April 1992, the newspaper ran with the headline: “It’s the Sun wot won it.”